jethornton/flexgui/docs_flex/source/controls.rst

 The Power push button On/Off state text can be set by adding two string type Dynamic Properties `on_text` and `off_text`.
 The text in those two properties will be used if found.
-The default text is `Power Off` and `Power On`.

 .. image:: /images/power-01.png
    :align: center